 Abatement

 Abatement efficiencies are estimated from emission factors for different controls included in US EPA (2008).
-As the emission factors in the Tier 2 tables are in good aggreement with emission factors for Pre-NESHAP control in US EPA (2008), the abatement efficiencies are estimated as the improvement for a given technology related to Pre-NESHAP control.
+As the emission factors in the Tier 2 tables are in good agreement with emission factors for Pre-NESHAP control in US EPA (2008), the abatement efficiencies are estimated as the improvement for a given technology related to Pre-NESHAP control.

-Table 3-10 Tier 2 Abatement efficiencies for source category 1.B.1.b Solid Fuel Transformation, Coke quenching
+Table 3-12 Tier 2 Abatement efficiencies for source category 1.B.1.b Solid Fuel Transformation, Coke quenching